 DIRECTOR, THE ATTINGHAM SUMMER SCHOOL

-Tessa Wild is an Independent Curator and Collections Adviser at Houghton Hall, Norfolk.
-She is currently co-curating an exhibition opening at Chatsworth in 2019.
-She previously spent seventeen years as a curator for the National Trust in East Anglia and London and the South East.
-In 2016, she was awarded a Paul Mellon Mid-Career Fellowship to undertake research for her book, William Morris and his Palace of Art – Architecture, Interiors and Design at Red House, which will be published in spring 2018.
+Tessa Wild is an independent curator and Collections Adviser at Houghton Hall, Norfolk.
+She is currently co-curating The Dog – A Celebration at Chatsworth which opens in March 2019.
+She previously worked as a curator for the National Trust for seventeen years.
+Her book William Morris and his Palace of Art (Philip Wilson) will be published in July 2018.
 She is a trustee of the Emery Walker Trust.